 I found an article about this topic and I decided to wrote my TOP5 list about the topics which are important to me as a father and which are the rules and hints I want to teach to my kids:

 With a patience, I mostly mean power of compounding.
-I have already talk about this in my blog, but the idea is; use a little bit less today and get much more back in the future.
+I have already talked about this on my blog, but the idea is; use a little bit less today and get much more back in the future.

 Be the Bank